BillyOh.com

 4. Wooden deck and flowers

 Simple wooden decking is the perfect base for an exotic garden.
-The winding path, unusual shaped flower beds and clever use of screening help this small garden feel larger.
+The winding path, unusually shaped flower beds and clever use of screening help this small garden feel larger.

 Wooden deck with built-in bench and planters